You are here because...

 If you can find a place to sit, you can meditate.
 And, the payoff for such little effort is immense.
 I feel calm, clear, and refreshed after every practice."

 Q. Why do we need to meet in person?

-Can you teach me over FaceTime or Skype?
+Can you teach me over FaceTime or Zoom?

 Q. I'm interested.
 What do I do now?

-Second, if learning a practice that has the potential to spark real personal transformation from an artist who has experienced it first hand is meaningful to you, then we schedule an in person meeting.
+A. If learning a meditation practice that has the potential to spark real personal transformation from an artist who has experienced it first hand is meaningful to you, let's schedule a meeting.
 This meeting is a prerequisite to the four day course.

 Click the "We Meet" button below to find available times to meet in Los Angeles and New York.
-If your city isn't listed, contact me using the contact form.
+If your city isn't listed, please contact me using the Questions form below.